liliangnudt/liliangnudt/README.md

 ### Hi 👋
 😄 I'm Liang Li.

 🌱 I am working hard and pursuing my Doctor degree in College of Computer, NUDT, CN.
+NOW, I am visiting A*STAR as an Intern.

 🔭 I received Master degree from NUDT, CN.